Split-Night Policies

 Protecting Your Data

-As of this writing (July 2010), the Keck Observatory Archive contains data from HIRES and NIRSPEC.
+The Keck Observatory Archive contains data from all instruments.
 This data is kept private for a certain proprietary period, nominally 18 months.
 (Observers can request extensions; see the KOA Web site for further details.)
-On nights with only one PI, assigning data to the correct PI and observiong program is easy.
+On nights with only one PI, assigning data to the correct PI and observing program is easy.
 On split nights, it can be harder.
 You can help protect your own data by setting the OBSERVER keyword when you are taking data.
 Ideally, include the PI's name in the keyword, even if the PI is not present.
-This will allow the automated ingest systems of the archive to properly associate your data with your observing program.A GUI is being developed that will aid this, allowing the observer to change observer name, and possibly output directory (if the two observing teams are using different directories) with a single click.
+This will allow the automated ingest systems of the archive to properly associate your data with your observing program.

-Mahalo for you help,
+Mahalo for your help,

 Observing Support Manager